 So what will that course of antibiotics really do to help your child?
 If the earache has been misdiagnosed – absolutely nothing.
 Or worse, according to Consumer Reports it may actually cause future ear infections! (source)

 So if ear infections are over-diagnosed, what else causes earaches?
 According to Dr. Haggerton . . .

-“with children, the eustachian tube (ear canal) is not slanted down like ours as adults is.
-Their canal is straight across or horizontal, making it where your baby doesn’t get much help from gravity to get the fluid to drain out of the lymph nodes and the ears into the throat and out of their body.
+“with children, the eustachian tube (ear canal) is not slanted down like ours as adults..
+Their canal is straight across or horizontal, [meaning] your baby doesn’t get much help from gravity to get the fluid to drain out of the lymph nodes and the ears into the throat and out of their body.
 The problem comes when fluid and congestion build up in the lymph nodes in the neck and throat and cannot be moved or flushed out of the child’s body.
 That fluid has to go somewhere so if the fluid can’t go back ‘down’, then it will frequently back up into the child’s eustachian tube and cause fluid pressure on the back of the ear drum.”

 What Causes Fluid To Back Up?

 Other than the natural shape of a child’s eustachian tube, misalignments in the head/neck area, teething and/or undiagnosed food sensitivities can cause swelling that prevents drainage. (source) In these cases, the irritation will often have the same symptoms as an infection.
 Left untreated, fluid buildup can eventually lead to a legitimate infection, but until that point antibiotics will do no good.